Dmartinez0712/Dmartinez0712/README.md

 My natural interests in all of these things have led me to pursue a Computer Science degree at UIC, where I hope to eventually use that degree to go into anything related to Software Engineering, AI and Machine Learning.

-I currently have experience in Java, Python and C/C++
+I currently have experience in Java, Python and C/C++ and I am starting to learn more about Data Structures and Assembly

+Academic: Data Structures, Machine Organization , Learning Assembly